dbb789/Infuse/README.md

 }
 ```

-Given that the vast majority of projects only require one context, a global context bound to a ScriptableObject is stored within ```InfuseManager``` and wrapped using static methods.
+Given that the vast majority of projects only require one context, a global context bound to a ScriptableObject is stored within ```InfuseGlobalContext``` and wrapped using static methods.
 This is purely for developer convenience, and we'll use it in the examples below.

 ## Basic Usage Example